SolemmaLLC/ClimateStudioDocs/docs/daylightAvailability.rst

    :width: 400px
    :align: center

+An example report can be `downloaded here`_.
 As of summer 2020, the US Green Building Council accepted ClimateStudio reports for compliance for LEEDv4 Daylighting Credit option 1.
-An example report can be `downloaded here`_.
+Follow the procedure below during submission.
+The LEED Online form will soon be updated to allow for this option.

+**Add this language to the “Special Circumstances” section of the LEED Online credit form**:

+Thank you for your request for approval of the Solemma ClimateStudio daylight simulation report for LEED EQ credit: Daylight documentation.
+The ClimateStudio report may be used in lieu of the Daylight and Quality Views Calculator documentation requirements outlined in the LEED Online credit form.
+The report or supporting documentation must include daylight details for all regularly occupied spaces in the project.

+GBCI reviewer questions may be directed to Larissa Oaks at USGBC (loaks@usgbc.org)

+Larissa Oaks
+Indoor Environmental Quality Specialist, LEED
+U.S. Green Building Council
+2101 L Street NW,  Suite 500, Washington DC 20037
+www.usgbc.org | main 202 828 7422 | direct 202 640 2337

 .. _downloaded here: https://solemma.com/Daylight_LEEDv4.1Report.pdf